 Levels of Care: Partial Hospitalization Program

-The Center for Eating Disorders’ Partial Hospital Program (PHP) is an important and highly recommended part of the Center’s stepped-care approach.
+Our Partial Hospital Program (PHP) is an important and highly recommended part of our stepped-care approach.
 The transition from a highly structured and supportive hospital environment back to independent living can be challenging and overwhelming.
 To help patients successfully navigate this transition, the PHP is a day treatment program that has been designed to complement and extend the inpatient program’s structure and therapeutic care.
 PHP can also be very useful for individuals who don’t necessarily require inpatient hospitalization but could benefit from a more intensive level of care than IOP or outpatient therapy can provide.

 Important elements and goals of PHP include: